Spotter+GPT: Turning Sign Spottings into Sentences with LLMs: Method

 It is worth noting that the order of the glosses in sign languages are different from the word order in spoken languages.
 Meanwhile, the vocabulary of our gloss spotter is constrained by the number of classes on which the I3D model was trained on.
 However, the dynamic nature of ChatGPT allows a flexible translation process, enabling us to overcome the limitations of a fixed gloss set and, different ordering.

-We prompt `gpt-3.5-turbo' version of ChatGPT without fine-tuning it.
-For each input video, after we obtain a series of glosses we pass them to ChatGPT and prompt the model to create a meaningful sentence using those glosses.
+We prompt `gpt-3.5-turbo' version of ChatGPT via the OpenAI Python API without fine-tuning it.
+For each input video, after we obtain a series of glosses, we pass them to ChatGPT and prompt the model to create a meaningful sentence using those glosses.

+The spotter is capable of real-time inference on systems equipped with a GPU.
+We tested it on two machines: a desktop with an NVIDIA RTX 3090 and a laptop with an NVIDIA RTX 5000.
+In both cases, the system operated smoothly, achieving a minimum of 25 frames per second.
+Since ChatGPT is accessed via an external API, its response time depends on network conditions.
+In our observations, the typical latency per prompt was approximately 1-2 seconds.